gher-uliege/Altimetry-Interpolation/README.md

 # Data

+## Along-track measurements

-Provided by [AVISO](http://www.aviso.altimetry.fr/en/data.html).
+Provided by [AVISO](http://www.aviso.altimetry.fr/en/data.html) and [CMEMS]().
 For a given day, severall altimetric mission are available, and the idea is to combine the measurements from those satellite.

 The following image shows the data coverage obtained if we combine all the measurements between May 5 and June 4, 2014.

 ![ADT data](figures/ADT_20140515_20140604.png?raw=true)

+## Gridded fields

+The interpolated fields are also provided by AVISO and CMEMS.
+We download the product *SEALEVEL_MED_SLA_MAP_L4_REP_OBSERVATIONS_008_029* from CMEMS for the year 2014.

+These daily fields have a spatial resolution of

 ## Variable

 In this application we interpolate the *Absolute Dynamic Topography* (ADT), which is computed as the sum of the Sea Level Anomaly (SLA) and the Mean Dynamic Topography (MDT).

 ## Preprocessing